-Emma is a qualified nurse who now uses her knowledge of neurological nursing to inform her current work.
+Emma is a qualified nurse who now uses her knowledge of neurological nursing to inform her current work as a bowen therapist.

 Whilst working in Hong Kong as a Remedial Massage Therapist in a busy Physiotherapy clinic she attended a demonstration of Bowen Therapy.
 At the time she was experiencing some pain in the joint at the base of her thumb.
 The demonstrator carried out a few gentle moves across the front of her shoulder and she felt her thumb joint get very hot.
 She has not experienced any pain there since.